-3 This course covers the development of high-quality, individualized, responsive/engaging relationships and experiences for infants, toddlers, and twos.
+This course covers the development of high-quality, individualized, responsive/engaging relationships and experiences for infants, toddlers, and twos.
 Emphasis is placed on typical and atypical child development, working with diverse families to provide positive, supportive, and engaging early learning activities and interactions through field experiences and the application of the NC Foundations for Early Learning and Development.
 Upon completion, students should be able to demonstrate responsive curriculum planning, respectful relationships and exposure to a variety of developmentally appropriate experiences/materials that support a foundation for healthy development and growth of culturally, linguistically and ability diverse children birth to 36 months.
 State prerequisite: EDU-119.
-State corequisite: Take DRE-098.
+State corequisite: Take One: DRE 098, ENG-002, or ENG-111.
 (SP).
 National ID (CIP) 13.1210 Early Childhood Education and Teaching.

-EDU-235 School-Age Develop & Program 3 3 This course includes developmentally appropriate practices in group settings for school-age children.
+EDU-235 School-Age Develop & Program

+3 This course includes developmentally appropriate practices in group settings for school-age children.
 Emphasis is placed on principles of development, environmental planning, and positive guidance techniques and program development.
 Upon completion, students should be able to discuss developmental principles for culturally, linguistically, and ability diverse children ages five to twelve and plan and implement developmentally appropriate programs and activities.
-State corequisite: Take DRE-098.
+State corequisite: Take One: DRE 098, ENG-002, or ENG-111.
 (SP).
 National ID (CIP) 13.1210 Early Childhood Education and Teaching.

-EDU-250 Teacher Licensure Preparation 3 0 0 3 This course provides information and strategies necessary for transfer to a teacher licensure program at a senior institution.
+EDU-250 Teacher Licensure Preparation

+This course provides information and strategies necessary for transfer to a teacher licensure program at a senior institution.
 Topics include entry level teacher licensure exam preparation, performance based assessment systems, requirements for entry into teacher education programs, the process to become a licensed teacher in North Carolina, and professionalism including expectations within the field of education.
 Upon completion, students should be able to utilize educational terminology and demonstrate knowledge of teacher licensure processes including exam preparation, technology based portfolio assessment, and secondary admissions processes to the school of education at a senior institution.
 State corequisites: Take one set: Set 1: ENG-111 and MAT-143; Set 2: ENG-111 and MAT-152; Set 3: ENG-111 and MAT-171.
 (SP).
 National ID (CIP) 13.1210 Early Childhood Education and Teaching.

-3 3 EDU-251 Exploration Activities This course covers fundamental concepts in the content areas of science, technology, engineering, math and social studies through investigative experiences.
+EDU-251 Exploration Activities

+This course covers fundamental concepts in the content areas of science, technology, engineering, math and social studies through investigative experiences.
 Emphasis is placed on exploring fundamental concepts, developmentally appropriate scope and sequence, and teaching strategies to engage each child in the discovery approach.
 Upon completion, students should be able to understand major concepts in each content area and implement appropriate experiences for young children.
-State corequisite: Take DRE-098.
+State corequisite: Take One: DRE 098, ENG-002, or ENG-111.
 (FA).
 National ID (CIP) 13.1210 Early Childhood Education and Teaching.